 This 90-minute online course is part of the BCIT COVID-19 Safety Plan and provides critical safety information at BCIT that employees need to be aware of before joining BCIT or returning to work or activities on campus.

 You are required to take this online course within 30 days of hire, or prior to returning to campus.
 You will need to review the OHS NEO checklist (downloadable from this course or from ShareSpace) with your supervisor and upload it to the course to complete it.
 Take this self-guided course now on the Employee Learning Hub.

-4. Review the following return-to-work information
+4. Review the COVID-19 Return-to-Campus Guidelines

 When you’re on campus

 When you are on campus, be vigilant about following the safety rules below.
 Remember, you are protecting yourself and others.
 If you feel sick, notify your colleagues and do not come to campus.

 - Do not come to campus if you feel unwell.

 - Masks are now required in all indoor public areas on all BCIT campuses including classrooms, labs, shops, washrooms, study areas, hallways, lobbies, and stairwells.

 - Wash your hands both before and after class, before and after using the washroom, and often throughout the day.